iAmPhyton/customer-segmentation/README.md

 Customer Segmentation with K-Means & PCA
 Overview:

-This project applies unsupervised learning to group customers based on their purchasing behavior using K-Means Clustering and Principal Component Analysis (PCA).
+This project utilizes unsupervised learning to categorize customers based on their purchasing behavior, employing K-Means Clustering and Principal Component Analysis (PCA).
 The goal is to identify distinct customer segments to improve marketing strategies and decision-making.
-A simple Streamlit app was built to allow users to upload datasets, select features, and visualize clusters interactively.
+A simple Streamlit app was developed to enable users to upload datasets, select features, and interactively visualize clusters.

 Key Concepts:
 - K-Means Clustering: Groups similar customers into clusters based on feature similarity.